-People by the dozen streamed in and out of Patchogue Friday evening for a protest outside a bar in Patchogue called The Cliffton in a fight against transphobia across Long Island.
+People by the dozens streamed in and out of Patchogue Friday evening for a protest outside a local bar called The Cliffton in a fight against transphobia across Long Island.

 The bar’s ownership and management had set off a firestorm over social media this week over an Instagram post ridiculing a transgender patron — complete with a photo of her and another patron:

 The original Instagram post didn’t have the faces blocked out.

 After that post went locally viral, some other offensive posts by The Cliffton were also shared around social media.

 “This place is stuck in the 1950s; it is something from yesterday,” complained Patchogue resident Peter Cotter, who attended the rally, which started at 7 p.m. and ran all the way to 11 p.m.